ThirtySomething/Weatherstation/Plugins/DataSink/Readme.md

 ## Remark

-The data sink plugins can be used on device side as well as on remote device side.
+The data sink plugins can be used on `device` side as well as on `remotedevice` side.